jlempen/MateBook-13-2019-OpenCore/README.md

 macOS on the Huawei MateBook 13 2019 thanks to [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg).

 ## Abstract
-Apart from the webcam and the fingerprint sensor, everything is working fine.
-The battery runtime is around five to six hours.
+Apart from the webcam and the fingerprint sensor, everything is working perfectly like on a real MacBook Air/Pro.
+The battery runtime is around five to six hours, similar to the battery runtime in Windows.

 ## Disclaimer
 This repository is neither a howto nor an installation manual.
 Using these files requires at least basic knowledge of [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg), ACPI, UEFI and the art of hackintoshing in general.
 I recommend reading the excellent [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide), as well as all its linked resources.
-For those who wish to improve their hackintoshing knowledge, the [OC-Little-Translated](https://github.com/5T33Z0/OC-Little-Translated) repository is the most comprehensive resource I've found on the subject.
+For those who wish to improve their hackintoshing knowledge, [5T33Z0's OC-Little-Translated](https://github.com/5T33Z0/OC-Little-Translated) repository is the most comprehensive resource I've found on the subject.

 ## Recommendations
 I recommend completely erasing the device's SSD by creating a new GPT partition table before attempting to install macOS, as it makes the installation process much easier.
 You may use any Linux live ISO with a partitioning tool such as `GParted` or `KPartition` to erase the SSD.

 For macOS to be able to boot on the MateBook 13 2019, the `Secure Boot` option needs to be _**disabled**_ in the BIOS.

-Please be aware that all `PlatformInfo` and `SMBIOS` information was removed from the OpenCore `config.plist` files.
+Please be aware that all `PlatformInfo` and `SMBIOS` information was removed from the OpenCore `config.plist` file.
 Users will therefore need to generate their own `PlatformInfo` with [CorpNewt's GenSMBIOS tool](https://github.com/corpnewt/GenSMBIOS) before attempting to boot a MateBook 13 2019 with this repository's EFI folder.

 ## Software Specifications
 | Software         | Version                            |